eraofchaos/eraofchaos.github.io/artifacts/Crown of Dragontooth.md

 ---
 title: "Artifacts - Power of the Dragon Father - Crown of Dragontooth"
 permalink: /artifacts/Crown of Dragontooth/
-excerpt: "Power of the Dragon Father - Crown of Dragontooth.
+excerpt: "Era of Chaos  Power of the Dragon Father - Crown of Dragontooth.
 A helmet cast from dragon teeth.
 One of the components of Power of the Dragon Father."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Crown of Dragontooth.md"